-Here are a few activities that can help you get started:
+Here are a few customer service training ideas that can help you get started:

 1. The “No” Word

-The word “no” is a trigger word that has been known to evoke negative emotions in customers.
-It is the one word every customer service agent should avoid using unless necessary.
+The word “no” is a trigger word that is known to evoke negative emotions in customers.
+Because of this connotation, it is the one word every customer service rep should avoid using unless absolutely necessary.

-Divide your group into two teams and have them come up with different ways to say “no” without actually saying the word “no.” When done, bring both teams back together to compare answers.
-Eliminate any answers that may still have a negative impact on the a customer‘s problem.
-The team with the most effective answers remaining will win the exercise.
+To help your customer service team practice this principle, divide them into groups to come up with different ways to say “no” without actually using the word “no.” When done, ask the teams to come back together to compare answers.
+Collectively, eliminate any answers that may still have a negative impact on the customer.
+The team with the most effective answers remaining “wins” the exercise.

 2. Who Are You?

-The ultimate goal of this customer service training activity is to get everyone in the group working together and realizing their similarities and differences.
-Knowing each others’ differences will help customer service representatives know who they can turn to in situations they themselves are unable to successfully take care of.
+The ultimate goal of this customer service training activity is to get everyone in the group to work together and realize their similarities and differences.
+Knowing one another’s differences helps customer service reps know who they can turn to in challenging situations.

 - Set 1: Competitive, Compromising, Collaborative, Accommodating